nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter3_chapter_3_sin_and_redemption.md

 In our modern criminal justice systems, we have similar distinctions: degrees of crime, premeditated or crimes of passion, crimes that require financial restitution, or imprisonment, or even capital punishment.
 An act can be a crime and also a sin, but crime is a human classification, whereas sin is God’s classification.

 <!-- p8 -->
 The various Greek and Hebrew words for sin show a high degree of correspondence.
 All sin broadly falls under the umbrella of the word 'missing the mark', ***Hamartia*** in Greek, and ***Chata'*** in Hebrew.
-This umbrella term is used for very grave sins—adultery, murder—but also lighter sins, such as showing favoritism to the rich in our church gatherings (<span class="x-scripture" data-type="ref" data-book="James" data-chapter="2" data-verses="9" data-lang="en" data-version="NKJV">James 2:9</span>).
+This umbrella term is used for very grave sins—adultery, murder—but also lighter sins, such as showing favoritism to the rich in our church gatherings (<span class="x-scripture" data-book="JAS" data-chapter="2" data-lang="en" data-type="ref" data-verses="9" data-version="NKJV">James 2:9</span>).

 <!-- p9 -->
 These are some of the words that Scripture uses for sin.
 They help us understand how weighty-and how deeply we need the grace of God.